SPEAR : Semi-supervised Data Programming in Python: Abstract

 \section{Abstract}

 We present \spear, an open-source python library for data programming with semi supervision.
 The package implements several recent data programming approaches including facility to programmatically label and build training data.
 SPEAR facilitates \textit{weak supervision} in the form of heuristics (or rules) and association of \textit{noisy} labels to the training dataset.
 These \textit{noisy} labels are aggregated to assign labels to the unlabeled data for downstream tasks.
 We have implemented several label aggregation approaches that aggregate the \textit{noisy} labels and then train using the \textit{noisily} labeled set in a cascaded manner.
-Our implementation also includes other approaches that \textit{jointly} aggregate and train the model.
+Our implementation also includes other approaches that \textit{jointly} aggregate and train the model for text classification tasks.
 Thus, in our python package, we integrate several cascade and joint data-programming approaches while also providing the facility of data programming by letting the user define labeling functions or rules.
 The code and tutorial notebooks are available at \url{https://github.com/decile-team/spear}.
+Further, extensive documentation can be found at \url{https://spear-decile.readthedocs.io/}.
+Video tutorials demonstrating the usage of our package are available \href{https://youtube.com/playlist?list=PLW8agt_HvkVnOJoJAqBpaerFb-z-ZlqlP}{here}.
+We also present some real-world use cases of \spear.